 I also believe that martial arts are very much about self development and teaching you to become a better person.
 If you are going to learn techniques that can maim or even kill somebody, then you need to have some kind of moral code as to how you would use it.

-In May 2012, possibly a bit late in my martial arts career, I decided that it was time for me to “grow up” and start up my own Karate classes in Midsomer Norton.
-Hence I started up Holistic Karate.
-I know this may be an unusual name (and some people associate it with green tea and incense), but to me it means a more complete approach to teaching Karate.
+In May 2012, possibly a bit late in my martial arts career, I decided that it was time for me to “grow up” and start up my own Karate classes.
+Hence I started my own school of martial arts in Midsomer Norton (my home town).
+I called it Holistic Karate know this may be an unusual name (and some people associate it with green tea and incense), but to me it means a more complete approach to teaching Karate.
 At this time I joined the British Combat Karate Association as it best fitted with own approach, is very supportive, efficient and gives more autonomy than most other associations.

 My Other achievements